 than the end of the fall semester.
 A student may not be permitted to enroll for credit

 in any course that has the incomplete course as a stated prerequisite without permission

 Grades may be viewed on the student’s i-Assistant immediately after the grades are

 entered by the professor and transcripts may be requested by using the “Transcript

 Request” link on i-Assistant.

 Grade Review Process

-a grade and awarding credit lies with the faculty member.
+and awarding credit lies with the faculty member.